 tolerant, and highly scalable.
 With the CVP system, voice is terminated

 on Cisco IOS gateways that interact with the Unified CVP application server

 software is tightly integrated with the Cisco Unified CCE software for

 application control.
-It interacts with Unified CCE using the Voice Response
+CVP interacts with Unified CCE using the Voice Response

 Unit (VRU) Peripheral Gateway Interface.
 The Unified CCE scripting environment